Our therapy alliance

 My Bills

 Because you are my direct contractual partner, you are required to pay my fees.
 The charges are regulated by the official scale of fees for psychological psychotherapists (“Gebührenordnung für Psychologische Psychotherapeuten”, GOP).
 Usually a standard rate per 50 minute session is arranged at the beginning of the therapy treatment.
 If diagnostic questionnaires and the biographical questionnaire are used, there will be additional charges as standard.
-Some private health insurance companies continue only to reimburse the amounts that were set as standard when the GOP was last revised in the 1990’s so you may have to pay a portion of the costs out of pocket.
+Many private health insurance companies continue only to reimburse the amounts that were set as standard when the GOP was last revised in 1996 so you may have to pay a portion of the costs out of pocket.
+The fee is automatically updated according to inflation once per year.

 Unless we come to a different arrangement, the bills have to be paid within 14 days.
 Please discuss any delays of payment with me in order to prevent unnecessary work and costs.
 Should the second reminder not be paid before the set deadline, the bill will be passed on to my lawyer, who will apply for a court order.
 All arrears fees and legal bills always have to be paid by the therapy-client.